 Understanding Sleep Apnea

 Before we get into the effects of consuming drugs or alcohol while suffering from Sleep Apnea, let’s look at what happens when Sleep Apnea strikes.
 The muscles in the throat tend to relax, increasing the potential for the throat to close the airway.
 This narrowing leads to shallow breathing or even a total cessation of breathing several times throughout the night.
 During these apneas, the brain and the rest of the body are not receiving oxygen, causing the dangerous health implications of Sleep Apnea.
-Knowing what happens under this condition can be helpful to understand how drugs and alcohol affect Sleep Apnea.
+Knowing what happens under this condition can be helpful in understanding how drugs and alcohol affect Sleep Apnea.

 How Does Alcohol Affect Sleep Apnea Symptoms?